ucb-sejits/ctree-tutorial/1-introduction_to_specializers.rst

 This specializer was quite simple to implement as we could convert everything to C using only the ``PyBasicConversions`` transformer.
-For more interesting specializers we will need to create our own Visitors and Transformers as we will see in the next section.
+For more interesting specializers we will need to create our own Visitors and Transformers as we will see in the next sections.

 Specializer Project